sass/sass/spec/embedded-protocol.md

 ### Colors

-Colors are represented by the `SassColor` value type.
+Colors are represented by the `Color` value type.
 The API should provide means of changing one or more channels of a color while leaving other channels as-is.

 Two [legacy colors] are equal if their RGB forms have the same red, green, blue channels and alpha channels within 1e-11 of one another.